voiio/voiio.github.io/README.md

 We currently do continuous delivery, based on OKRs.
 No SCRUM.
 Engineers don't just write code but create solutions.
 Excellent communication skills are a must.

+### Check-In / Check-Out

+Embracing flexible working hours is fantastic, and we want to ensure that work is not disrupted by people having different schedules.

+In order to facilitate smooth collaboration, we follow a practice of checking in and checking out:

+Before starting the day, each team member checks in, updating others on their availability.

+Similarly, we notify our colleagues 30 minutes before checking out for the day, providing them with an opportunity to address any last-minute tasks or inquiries before wrapping up their work.

 ### Code of Conduct